 Welcome from Miss Watson.

-Year six is a fantastic year for the children and presents many exciting learning opportunities.
-Autumn 1 is always a busy term as we get well and truly stuck into Year 6; we have lots of exciting learning and we will be looking for the children to demonstrate their very best behaviour, effort and attitude throughout their final year at primary school.
+Spring 1 is going to be just as busy as Autumn 2; we have lots of exciting learning and we will be looking for the children to demonstrate their very best behaviour, effort and attitude throughout their final year at primary school.

 Throughout the year we will be focusing on the basic skills across the curriculum.
 We will be encouraging the children to continue developing skills such as handwriting, reading, spelling and mathematics.
-In English this half term the children will be producing a non-chronological report about the heart.
-This will link closely to our topic and the class novel ‘pig heart boy’.
-In maths the focus will be on place value, addition, subtraction, multiplication and division.
+In English this half term the children will be producing a diary entry based on evacuation and reading ’The boy in the striped pyjamas’.
+In maths the focus will be on decimals, percentages and algebra.

-To support the children and let them achieve their full potential, Mrs Kilby will be working with the children to develop their art skills and create some really fantastic pieces.
+To support the children and let them achieve their full potential, Mrs Kilby will be working with the children to develop their RE skills where they will be looking at a range of dilemmas and deciding what decisions are best to make.
 She will work alongside our PE specialist Mr Goddard.
-The children will have a double session of art one week, followed by a double session of PE the following week.
+The children will have a double session of RE one week, followed by a double session of PE the following week.
 The children will still have a weekly PE session with me and complete the daily mile each afternoon.
 PE kits should be sent into school on a Monday.

 Home learning will be issued on a Wednesday and due back in on a Monday.
 The children will receive English, maths, spelling and reading.
 This will be brought home in their special home learning bag.
 Their spelling test will take place on a Monday and they will be expected to read at least 3 times a week.
 I have stocked the classroom’s reading area with books so the children are able to bring them home and enjoy them with you or on their own.